UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Seal the Envelope: Inspect your exterior doors and windows for hidden drafts.
 Simple weatherstripping or upgrading your attic insulation keeps the conditioned air inside, meaning your AC doesn’t have to work as hard to maintain a comfortable temperature.

-🌱 Eco Edge: Every kWh you save doesn’t just lower your energy charge—it also lowers your delivery charge.
+🌱 Eco Edge: Every kWh you save doesn’t just lower your energy charge — it also lowers your delivery charge.
 Choosing an eco-conscious alternative like a smart thermostat pays you back double while reducing strain on the Texas grid.

 For more deep-dive strategies on reducing your consumption, check out our comprehensive guide on how to save on your electric bill.

-Taking Control of Your Next Houston Electricity Bill
+Preparing for Your Next Houston Electricity Bill

 Man comparing delivery charges and energy rate on a laptop with text about controlling plan and usage.